 The English National Programme passes the results of all tests to the Proviseur of the Cité Scolaire Internationale who, reporting to the French Inspecteur, is responsible for offering places in the school and in the International Sections.
 Final decisions about the main testing session in May are sometimes not made until the end of June or early July.

 Families resident in Switzerland may have to wait until the beginning of the school year in September for the Proviseur’s final decision.

 ENP cannot communicate test results to families.

-When your child is accepted onto the Programme you agree to become a member of the ALA-ELP association, the body which finances and runs the Programme, to abide by its statutes (AT note: insert link to other page or attach doc?) and rules (AT note: insert link to other page or attach doc?) and to pay promptly the membership and tuition fees (AT note: insert link to other page or attach doc?), as determined by the committee of the Association, on receipt of invoices.
+When your child is accepted onto the Programme you agree to become a member of the ALA-ELP association, the body which finances and runs the Programme, to abide by its statutes and rules, as determined by the committee of the Association, on receipt of invoices.
 You must become an Association member if you wish to place your child in the Programme.

 Further information and communication

 Important information on the ALA-ELP Association, fees charged for tuition, and the Programme in general is available elsewhere on this website.
 Please read this information carefully before proceeding further with admissions.
 It is assumed that all parents have read and understood the Tuition fees page on this website before they proceed with applying for a place.

 To contact the Programme, email firstname.lastname@example.org or telephone 04 50 40 82 66.
 Our administrative staff will be pleased to help you.

 All decisions regarding testing for the Programme are taken by the Head of Programme.
 The local Inspecteur with the responsibility for International Sections makes and publishes the final decisions concerning admissions based on recommendations from the Proviseur.